NYCPlanning/aue/README.md

 ![second-solution](https://github.com/NYCPlanning/aue/blob/master/second-solution.png "Worst-case solution")

-This process gets repeated for all seeds.
-Note that this will duplicate solutions, since the *order* in which we assign establishments to lots doesn't matter.
+This process gets repeated using every possible lot as a seed.
+Remember that the *order* of lots in a given solution doesn't matter.
+If lot 1 and 2 can both have an establishment, it doesn't matter which of these lots gets an establishment first.
 Before providing a table of results, we filter out permutations (i.e. {0, 3, 2} is not included if {0, 2, 3} is already a solution).

 ### Example results